internal patterns of a rock; orientation & size of grains/crystals INSIDE.

 Volcanic ash eruption

 ?
-Mainly ash and dust (<1/16 mm) of rock fragments and glass Very soft; pulverized glass and rocks.
+Mainly ash and dust (Very soft; pulverized glass and rocks.
 Gets everywhere.
 Just like lime; mixes with water and becomes concrete.
 Is super acidic.
 Slippery.
 Super heavy when wet.

 Volcanic ash flows